Learning how to stop thinking too much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 Any time we are suffering, one thing is for certain.
 We are resisting something.
 I love this analogy from the spiritual teacher Osho:

 A man walks over the brow of a hill and surveys the valley below.
 To his left there are some fir trees, on the horizon gently sloping hills and on his right a river meanders slowly through the tranquil scene.
-He simply observes.
+He simply observes the scene before him.

 He doesn't think "Those trees are wrong.
 They should be oak tress.
 And I don't like where the river is.
 I would prefer if it was on the left.
 And as for those hills, they are simply too small!"

 Just like the valley, the mind is as it is.
-We suffer to the extent that we want it to be different.
+We create suffering for ourselves through wanting it to be different from how it is.
 Through consciously choosing to allow whatever the mind comes up with to be OK, we wrap even the most disturbing thoughts and patterns in peace.

 The mind just does what it does.
 It has been programmed that way.
 Leave it alone to do its dance and it will leave you in peace to do yours!